Halliwell F.C.: The search for a league

+Reversion to amateurism

+Before the 1890–91 season, with the club's finances suffering to the extent that the club treasurer sought to resign (not having produced a balance sheet for several years), the club turned amateur.
+It took over the Halliwell North End amateur side to replace the departing professionals.

-The club's final appearance in the FA Cup proper, in 1890-91, proved disastrous.
+The club's final appearance in the FA Cup proper, in 1890–91, proved disastrous.
 After being drawn at home to The Wednesday, the club decided to forgo home advantage in return for "a considerable pecuniary consideration" from the Yorkshire side.
 The decision was a mistake on two grounds.
 Firstly, on the same day, Sheffield United was playing Notts County at Bramall Lane, which attracted a crowd of 10,000, with only 1,000 turning up to Owlerton; secondly, with home advantage, The Wednesday ran riot, scoring twice in the first ten minutes, five in the first half, and twelve by the end of the match.
+The club's last Lancashire Cup tie was perhaps even worse - banished to one of the three qualifying round ties, Halliwell went down at home to the unregarded Rossendale by 6 goals to 3.

 With league football proving to be a success around the country, the club was a founder member of the Lancashire Combination in 1891.
 The degradation of Halliwell's status, and the change the Football League had wrought, was shown by the Combination being primarily for the benefit of the reserve sides of the clubs Halliwell had been playing as equals a few years before.
-Even this level was far too strong for the club, and in April 1892, having lost every match played (the last being a 4-0 loss at Royton on 2 April), the club announced that it could no longer fulfil its fixtures; the League therefore expelled the club and expunged its results.
+Even this level was far too strong for the club, and in April 1892, having lost every match played (the last being a 4–0 loss at Royton on 2 April), the club announced that it could no longer fulfil its fixtures; the League therefore expelled the club and expunged its results.